-In Russia at the present time there may be 2 thousand Baptist churches.
+In Ukraine at the present time there may be 2 thousand Baptist churches.
 It is our goal in about 10 years time to double that number.
-We want two thousand new churches in Russia.
+We want two thousand new churches in Ukraine .
 I do not know exactly what province you are from.
 But if you begin to think about it you probably have 10 or more churches in your province.
 We want that number of churches doubled.
 In each province we want twice as many churches as there are now.
 How are we going to do that?
 We are going to prepare new church _____________.
 Who is going to prepare these new church leaders?
 You!
 You will do that.
 God wants you to use these lessons that have already been prepared and share them with other brothers and sisters.
-Through CBLT Centers we are going to prepare new preachers, new missionaries, new pastors, new teachers, new evangelists.
+Through New Life for Churches we are going to prepare new preachers, new missionaries, new pastors, new teachers, new evangelists.
 We want them to do spiritual work with results in your church.
 Real evangelism nearly always results in a new church.
 Therefore we consider short evangelistic events in a hospital or retirement home not real Kingdom building activities.
 For instance, I’ve heard many stories about evangelism.
 “Ah!
 We had a beautiful evangelism!
 God blessed us!
 Oh the weather was beautiful!
 Oh, the choir sang fantastically!”
 Then you go a month later and wonder, where are those new believers?
 Many people prayed; many repented.
 But there is nothing there.

 In the New Testament they started new churches.
 Wherever the apostle Paul went or Phillip or some of the other apostles, they did evangelism and started a church.
 If there is no new church, there was probably no real evangelism.
 I will tell you why.
 Because if you’ve done __________________, let’s say in a prison, many of these people are going to go home.
 Some new people will come.
 What are you going to do next year?
 Begin new evangelism!
 You must repeat this all the time, and then when you die, there is still nothing, the earthly Kingdom of Christ has not been extended.